iann0036/tf-cfn-provider/docs/providers/flexibleengine/NatSnatRuleV2.md

 ## Properties

-TBC
+`Region` - (Optional) The region in which to obtain the V2 nat client.
+If omitted, the `Region` argument of the provider is used.
+Changing this creates a new snat rule.

+`NatGatewayId` - (Required) ID of the nat gateway this snat rule belongs to.
+Changing this creates a new snat rule.

+`NetworkId` - (Required) ID of the network this snat rule connects to.
+Changing this creates a new snat rule.

+`FloatingIpId` - (Required) ID of the floating ip this snat rule connets to.
+Changing this creates a new snat rule.

 ## Return Values

 ### Fn::GetAtt

-`Region` - See Argument Reference above.
+`Region` - See Properties above.

-`NatGatewayId` - See Argument Reference above.
+`NatGatewayId` - See Properties above.

-`NetworkId` - See Argument Reference above.
+`NetworkId` - See Properties above.

-`FloatingIpId` - See Argument Reference above.
+`FloatingIpId` - See Properties above.

 ## See Also